All Things Digital: Part 2

 By : March 18, 2011: Category Inspirations, Quilt of Translations

-Now that we have established the connection of creation to a Jewish conception of information theory in Part One, we can now look to real world applications.
+Now that we have established the connection of creation to a Jewish conception of information theory in Part One, we can now look to real-world applications.
 We live in a participatory universe.
 If God uses digital information to create, then we also need to partner in that creation of digital information by being programmers.
-Reprograming the universe is not only permitted, it is mandated in order to complete creation and establish a hospitable environment for the expansion and rectification of life.
+Reprogramming the universe is not only permitted, it is mandated in order to complete creation and establish a hospitable environment for the expansion and rectification of life.

 If the essential manifestation of Divinity is Being itself (thus making the expression “God is” a redundancy as if to say ‘Is is’) then it follows the perspective of the mystics that we as humans are the beings who are endowed with the capacity to embody Being on the whole.
 Not only that but, in the terminology of the philosopher Martin Heidegger, we are the being who is concerned with Being as a whole.
 As a particular being or entity (what Heidegger calls the ontic) we are bound up with questions of the ontological (the whole of Being—perhaps the whole of reality or existence).
 Thus, one of the essential relationships that characterizes our lives may be termed the yearning for symmetry between the ontic and the ontological.
 In a less obscure rewording of this idea, we might simply contend that humans want their individual lives to mean something of universal significance.
 This would be like a person saying that ‘my life is the key to understanding Life in general’.

 And what of emulating or simulating human life?
-In this area there is progress being made on a number of fronts.
-Now that the body and brain are being treated as information systems which have entered the digital age, the pace of progress is simply mind blowing.
-In addition to the genomics or bioinformatics of Venter and thousands of others, breakthrough modeling is occurring in the areas of neuroscience, artificial intelligence and robotics research.
-According to some standards of measurement we are doubling our knowledge every year!
+In this area, there is progress being made on a number of fronts.
+Now that the body and brain are being treated as information systems that have entered the digital age, the pace of progress is simply mind-blowing.
+In addition to the genomics or bioinformatics of Venter and thousands of others, breakthrough modeling is occurring in the areas of neuroscience, artificial intelligence, and robotics research.
+According to some standards of measurement, we are more than doubling our knowledge every year!
 Computers themselves are displaying greater and greater aptitude for mimicking key features of human intelligence.
-While no one yet knows at which threshold of complexity something like artificial general intelligent will come on line, the small victories are adding up to very significant new technologies which are already, in limited cases, outstripping natural human capabilities or at least simulating them quite realistically.
+While no one yet knows at which threshold of complexity something like artificial general intelligence will come online, the small victories are adding up to very significant new technologies that are already, in limited cases, outstripping natural human capabilities or at least simulating them quite realistically.

 While the issues surrounding the kabbalistic traditions of Golem-making are too vast to address at this point, let us suffice to point out some of the foremost venerated scientists who claim to trace their family lineage back to the Maharal.